Epilepsy Clinics

 2. Neuromodulation: Patients with a DBS, RNS, or VNS will have coordinated clinic visits arranged by the Epilepsy Coordinator or Neurology Clinic Nurse.
 If you have one of these devices and need to be seen by an epileptologist, please call 303-602-4368.

 3. Resective/ablative surgery.
-For patients with Drug Resistent Epilepsy, following surgical evaluation, this may be the best option for them to provide the best outcome and could potentially be curative.
+For patients with Drug Resistant Epilepsy, following surgical evaluation, this may be the best option for them to provide the best outcome and could potentially be curative.
 You will be seen in clinic regularly during the surgical evaluation to discuss the testing results and plans.
 Following surgery, you will continue to be seen in clinic by one of our epilepsy specialists.

 Specialty Clinics